lightning-tv/solid/docs/essentials/layout.md

 - **`width`**: The width of the element in pixels.
 - **`height`**: The height of the element in pixels.

 If width and height values are not specified, components will inherit these dimensions from their parent, minus their `x` and `y` values.
 The default values for `x` and `y` are 0, 0.

-The `<Text>` component does not require any of these properties, as it will use the default text properties.
+The `<Text>` component does not require any of these properties, as it will use the default text properties found in `Config`.
+The height of a `<Text>` node equals it's `lineHeight` or `fontSize` and the width is calculated after it's rendered.

 ## Flex

 A fundamental tool for layout is the Flex container.
-Currently, there is a minimal implementation of flex (`display: flex`) that supports the following properties: `flexDirection`, `justifyContent`, `alignItems`, and `gap`.
+Currently, there is a minimal implementation of flex (`display: flex`) that supports the following properties: `flexDirection`, `justifyContent`, `alignItems`, `flexOrder`, `flexGrow` and `gap`.
 This is useful for laying out elements in rows and columns.

 ### Example